 Active listening does not happen in a single channel.
 In our experience, it happens best when organizations combine real-time conversation with structured opportunities for employees to share input thoughtfully.

 Instant messaging and chat tools play an important role in day-to-day listening.
 They enable quick clarification, immediate feedback, and ongoing dialogue.
-Through instant messaging for business, teams can respond in the moment, ask follow-up questions, and keep conversations moving without unnecessary delays.
+Using the method of instant messaging for business, teams can respond in the moment, ask follow-up questions, and keep conversations moving without unnecessary delays.

 However, we consistently see deeper, more honest listening emerge through structured feedback through employee survey tools.
 Surveys give employees the space to reflect, share perspectives without interruption, and provide input they may not feel comfortable raising in live conversations.
 This makes surveys especially powerful for understanding sentiment, trust, and engagement at scale.